highchair/artinruins-com/_property/autocar-studebaker-trucks.md

 ### Current Events

 National Office Furniture moved in 2023 from this location to Elmgrove Avenue next to a Santander Bank Branch.

-[Their website](https://www.nationaloffice.com/) (as of May, 2023) has not been updated with the new address.
+The recent new signage links this location with 700–740 North Main Street’s **Dean Auto Collision Center/Richmond Motor Sales and Rentals** and **The Law Office of Thomas E. Badway & Associates, LLC**.

+Christopher Maselli, Esq. is listed as the Agent for Richmond Motor Sales and as the Agent associated with <a href="https://opencorporates.com/companies/us_ri/001762771">1100 North Main LLC</a> as well.
+The mailing address for that corporation is 1052 North Main Street, the address of The Law Office of Thomas E. Badway & Associates, LLC.
+The also are associated with the former [Benny’s Auto at 1100 North Main Street]({% link _property/bennys-auto-pvd.md %}).

 ### History